The Moai of Easter Island: How Did a Lost Civilization Move 1,000 Giant Stone Statues?

 On Easter Sunday, April 5, 1722, Dutch navigator Jacob Roggeveen and his crew sighted a low, treeless island in the southeastern Pacific Ocean — one of the most remote inhabited places on Earth, 3,700 kilometers from the Chilean coast and 2,000 kilometers from the nearest inhabited island.
 They expected to find perhaps a small fishing community.
 Instead, they found hundreds of massive stone statues standing on stone platforms around the island’s perimeter, gazing inland with their backs to the sea.
 The statues — called moai by the indigenous Rapa Nui people — were enormous: towering figures averaging 4 meters tall and weighing 12.5 tons, carved from volcanic tuff with elongated heads, solemn faces, and hands clasped over their stomachs.
 Some wore colossal cylindrical hats of red stone.
 Many had been toppled and lay broken on the ground.
 The islanders who greeted Roggeveen’s ships numbered perhaps 2,000 to 3,000, living in a barren, deforested landscape with no trees, no wheels, no draft animals, and no visible means of having created such monumental works.
 The question that struck Roggeveen that Easter morning has haunted every visitor and scholar since: how did a small, isolated population carve, transport, and erect nearly 1,000 colossal stone statues without modern technology?
 The mystery of the moai of Easter Island — and the civilization that created and then destroyed them — is one of the most compelling stories in human history, a tale of genius and hubris, reverence and ecological catastrophe.

-Easter Island, known to its indigenous people as Rapa Nui and historically as Te Pito o te Henua ("the navel of the world"), is a tiny triangular volcanic island covering just 163 square kilometers.
+Easter Island, known to its indigenous people as Rapa Nui and historically as Te Pito o te Henua (“the navel of the world”), is a tiny triangular volcanic island covering just 163 square kilometers.
 Polynesian navigators reached this remote outpost sometime between 800 and 1200 CE, journeying across thousands of miles of open ocean in double-hulled canoes.
-Over the following centuries, they developed a complex, competitive society that produced one of the most remarkable bodies of monumental architecture in the ancient world — rivaled in scale only by the Pyramids of Giza and the sprawling temples of Angkor Wat.
+Over the following centuries, they developed a complex, competitive society that produced one of the most remarkable bodies of monumental architecture in the ancient world.
 And then, within a few centuries of its peak, that civilization collapsed — the forests were cut down, the statues were toppled, and the population crashed.
 The moai still stand (or lie fallen) on their platforms, silent witnesses to a drama whose full story we are only now beginning to understand.

 The moai are monolithic human figures carved from volcanic tuff — compressed volcanic ash — quarried from the slopes of Rano Raraku, an extinct volcano on the eastern side of the island.
 Nearly 887 moai have been catalogued by archaeologists.
 The average moai stands about 4 meters (13 feet) tall and weighs 12.5 tons, but the range is enormous.
 The largest moai ever successfully erected, known as Paro, stands 10 meters (33 feet) tall and weighs approximately 82 tons.
 The largest moai ever carved — never removed from the quarry — is known as El Gigante, measuring a staggering 21 meters (69 feet) long and estimated at 270 tons.
 It remains attached to the quarry rock, frozen mid-carving, as if its creators simply walked away.